ExplodingKetchup/grpc-auto-test/README.md

 testcases with default values (depending on the key of `value_flag`).
 With testcase generation, we can specify if the program should generate value for every fields (`value_flag` value = 0), or generate value for some of the fields (`value_flag` value = 1), or generate empty messages (`value_flag` value = 2).<br>
 You can also specify custom test cases here.
-See (#custom-test-cases) for the syntax.<br>
+See 'Custom test cases' for the syntax.<br>
 `COMPRESSION`: Specify whether to use compression on requests and responses. **(UNTESTED FEATURE)**<br>
 `METADATA`: Send test headers (randomly generated) with each call.
 In a run, the set of headers is identical between each call. `client-server` refers to client-to-server headers, and `server-client` refers to server-to-client ones.